 His orchestral piece Introducción y Tango has been programmed for the “Function of Official Gala of the Bicentennial” on May 25, 2010, organized by the Government of the Province of Santa Fe and the Municipality of Rosario.

-His Fantasía Tanguera No. 8 for Viola and string orchestra has been chosen by the “New Docta International Music Festival” as a compulsory work in the field of viola in his “II New Docta contest” aimed at young performers.
+He has been a juror in various national and international composition competitions, as well as his Fantasía Tanguera No. 8 for Viola and string orchestra has been chosen by the “New Docta International Music Festival” as a compulsory work in the field of viola in his “II New Docta contest” aimed at young performers.
 As well as his Rhapsodia for string orquestra and Oboe was the obligatory piece in the oboe soloist contest at the Juan de Dios Filiberto National Music Orchestra of the city of Buenos Aires.

 In 2018, the publishing house of the National University of Rosario published his book Poliarmonía, an aesthetic possibility a kind of manual where an analytical instrument completely unusual in the world of the study of harmony is developed.